 - Roll in chopped nuts or coconut flakes

 - Stir in pieces of chopped maraschino cherries to your ganache

 - Melt some dairy-free chocolate chips and roll the small balls in it to give them a crisp chocolate coating

-- Stir in 3 tablespoon peanut butter to add a delicious nutty flavor
+- Stir in 3 tbsp peanut butter to add a delicious nutty flavor

 I think that these simple decadent chocolate truffles would make a perfect gift for the chocolate lover in your life or a special someone on valentine’s day, and no one need ever know how easy or healthy they are!
 This is one of the best vegan chocolate truffles recipes that I’ve ever tried, and I love the health benefits!

 - Boozy Chocolate Truffles

 - Raw Vegan Chocolate Brownies with Tahini Dressing

 - Best Vegan Chocolate Cake